 The SCA provides licences for activities involving, amongst other things:

-These then translate, at one end of the SCA’s prudential licensing scale, to “Arrangement and Advice”.
+At the lower end of the SCA’s prudential licensing scale, these activities fall under the broader category of “Arrangement and Advice”.

-The key point to then note is that “Arranging and Advice” can constitute either ‘Promotion’ – in that a financial investment or financial product is being promoted - or ‘Introducing’, where one person is introduced to another person for the purpose of a financial service being provided to the introduced person by the person to whom they have been introduced.
+• Introducing – where one person is introduced to another for the purpose of a financial service being provided to the introduced person by the person they are introduced to.

-Further up the scale of the SCA’s prudential licensing categories might then be:
+Further up the SCA’s prudential licensing scale are activities such as:

-The risks of undertaking regulated activities without realising this or not having fully considered regulatory requirements in advance are many and varied, and might include one or all of the following:
+The risks of undertaking regulated activities without realising it—or without having fully considered the regulatory requirements in advance—are many and varied.
+These may include one or more of the following:

 • Unenforceability of any investment or client agreements.